 OUR DNEC ADVOCATES

-Sharon received her bachelor’s degree in Accounting from the University of Phoenix and worked as an Accountant before changing career paths.
+Sharon Heddle began her profession working at a casino for 15 years as an Accountant before changing career paths.
 She began attending advocacy workshops to assist two close family members in advocating for benefits and appropriate educational supports.
 In 2012 an opportunity arose for Sharon to work as an Advocate at DNEC.
+Sharon has been working with the Volunteer Income Tax Assistance (VITA) program since 2016 preparing income tax returns.
 Through her hard work and dedication, she moved to the position of Executive Director in 2016.

 Sharon is a Certified Aging in Place Specialist and a CHOICES Counselor.

-Brynn received her bachelor’s degree from UCONN.
+Brynn received her bachelor’s degree from the University of Connecticut.
 She is a RID certified ASL interpreter who has worked in the field of deafness since 2001.
-Brynn oversees the Independent Living Services, Vocational Services, Deaf Services, Interpreting Department and is an advocate for deaf, hard of hearing, blind and low vision consumers.
+Brynn oversees the Independent Living Services, Deaf Services, Interpreting Department and is an advocate for deaf, hard of hearing, blind and low vision consumers.
 She began working at DNEC in 2007 and was promoted to the position of Program Director in 2019.

 Gabby attended the University of West Florida with studies in the healthcare industry.
-Since 2018, Gabby has been an Advocate and a Job Coach at DNEC.
-Prior to that, she worked as a medical office assistant and had the opportunity to help those in need of aid.
-With that background she became fully devoted to assisting those with disabilities within the community.
+Gabby started working at DNEC in 2018 and assumed a variety of positions include General Advocate, Job Coach, Admin, and COVID 19 Response Advocate.
+Prior to DNEC she worked as a medical office assistant and had the opportunity to help those in need of aid.
+With that background she became fully devoted to assisting those with disabilities within their community.